MS in Forensic Anthropology

 Our program is one of the only graduate forensic anthropology programs in the United States that is part of a department of anatomy at a major medical center.
 This setting provides students and faculty access to extensive resources and facilities, including our outdoor research facility and human gross anatomy laboratory.

-Classes are lecture and laboratory based with opportunities for internships and directed studies.
+Classes are lecture and laboratory based with hands-on experience with various skeletal samples.
 Students complete a graduate level research project that culminates into a full-length thesis or a completed manuscript for submission.
 Numerous research opportunities are available to students including access to our outdoor research facility, collaboration with the department of radiology, access to skeletal collections at Boston University School of Medicine and other institutions, universities and museums and the availability of of anatomical sciences laboratory.

 Boston University Medical Center contains:

 - seminar rooms